-This case study overviews the advantages of Bluetooth simulation and our approach to open source collaboration with Polidea and Resideo.
+This case study provides an overview of the advantages of Bluetooth simulation and Frontside’s approach to open source collaboration with Polidea and Resideo.

 Why use Bluetooth Simulation?

-The idea of creating a Bluetooth simulator emerges from Frontside’s philosophy: transparent development.
-In transparent development, the impact of every change in the codebase can be tracked and experienced by both technical and non-technical stakeholders.
+The idea of creating a Bluetooth simulator emerges from Frontside’s guiding philosophy of transparent development.
+It’s our belief that the impact of every change to the codebase can and should be tracked and be visible to both technical and non-technical stakeholders.
 We help organizations establish tooling and practices that enable them to get a real sense of their product as they build it.

-Applications that connect to Bluetooth peripherals must also follow transparent practices.
-Thus, every pull request should be thoroughly tested, including the application’s connections to Bluetooth under different circumstances and configurations.
-Additionally, any stakeholder should be able to preview and experience every change in the codebase, just as a user would use it in production; without particular setups, configs or physical devices.
+That means that applications that connect to Bluetooth peripherals should follow transparent practices.
+Every pull request should be thoroughly tested, including the application’s connections to Bluetooth under varied circumstances and multiple configurations.
+And any stakeholder should be able to preview and experience every change in the codebase without particular setups or configs, just as a user would in production.

-Relying on physical devices to achieve transparent development is not a viable option.
-Physical devices are limited and impose several restraints on teams.
-For instance, a group of developers would probably share a device, limiting their capability of working concurrently.
-Testing the application with every supported device is a task on its own.
-Moreover, visibility on the project is compromised because setting up demos demand significant effort.
+Relying on physical devices to achieve transparent development is not a viable option as they impose several restraints on teams.
+Their limited numbers force developers to share devices, limiting their capability to work concurrently.
+Testing the application with every supported device is a monumental task on its own.
+Moreover, visibility on the project is compromised because setting up demos demands significant effort.

-Thanks to Bluetooth simulation, the VP of Product in San Francisco can do course corrections in work delivered by the team in London, from her desk at an early stage.
-The UX designer can adjust the connection drop-out experience from their home, after reviewing the work done by a consultant in Stockholm while they were sleeping.
-Not less importantly, everybody in the team rests assured that the product works with every possible device configuration, thanks to automated testing.
+But thanks to Bluetooth simulation, the VP of Product in San Francisco can test work delivered by the team in London and perform course corrections on the spot.
+The UX designer can adjust the connection drop-out experience from their home after reviewing the work done by a consultant in Stockholm while they were sleeping.
+No less important is the fact that everybody on the team rests easy knowing that thanks to automated testing the product works with every possible device configuration.

 A win-win-win Open Source strategy

-With Frontside’s approach to Open Source, companies, contributors, and community all benefit.
-In this project, Frontside identified the need for a Bluetooth simulator as a key value for Resideo and saw the opportunity it represented for the open source community.
-We also provided architectural guidance to make the most out of the library.
-Resideo provided financial support, and Polidea was commissioned to develop the Bluetooth simulator.
+With Frontside’s approach to Open Source, companies, contributors, and the community all benefit.
+For this project, Frontside identified the need for a Bluetooth simulator as a key need for Resideo and saw the opportunity that creating one represented for the open source community.
+Polidea was commissioned to develop the Bluetooth simulator, Resideo provided financial support, and Frontside contributed architectural guidance to make the most out of the library.

-- A library made by the best team for the job: Frontside researched the open source projects in the technologies relevant to Resideo to find Polidea, who had a proved record working with Bluetooth and experience maintaining open source projects.
+- A library made by the best team for the job: by researching open source projects in the technologies relevant to Resideo, Frontside found Polidea, who had a proven track record of working with Bluetooth and experience in maintaining open source projects.

-- Access to highly-specialized experts on demand: traditionally, corporations would not be able to hire smaller teams or experts only for precise pieces of a solution because of the associated transaction costs.
+- Access to highly-specialized experts on demand: corporations would typically be unable to hire smaller teams or experts to develop targeted solutions for precise pieces of the puzzle because of the associated transaction costs.

 - Reduced costs of ownership: now that the Bluetooth simulator is created, the maintenance costs and effort are shared by other contributors using the library.

-- Financial support: Polidea had already plans for expanding its open source portfolio, out of its budget.
-Frontside’s facilitation reduces this expense, enabling Polidea to focus on creating high-quality open source code.
+- Financial support: Polidea already had plans for expanding its open source portfolio out of its own budget, but Frontside’s collaboration reduces this expense, enabling Polidea to focus on creating high-quality open source code.

-- Architectural insights: Frontside provided use-cases and architectural advice to make the Bluetooth simulator a tool that could be used in a broader space other than Polidea’s own libraries.
+- Architectural insights: Frontside provided use-cases and architectural advice to make the Bluetooth simulator a tool that could be deployed independently of Polidea’s own libraries.

-- A polished open source Bluetooth library: characterized by the rigor and quality of Frontside’s code and the extensive experience from Polidea, the community can now count on a more complete Bluetooth library in the Flutter space.
+- A polished open source Bluetooth library: characterized by the rigor and quality of Frontside’s code and the extensive experience of Polidea, the community can now count on a more complete Bluetooth library in the Flutter space

 - Proved abstractions: Frontside and Polidea invested significant effort to create lean low-level abstractions that produce effective developer ergonomics for working with Bluetooth.